microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 **A library that is a lightweight means to easily build performant, memory-efficient, standards-compliant Web Components.**

 * Provides a thin layer of opinions on top of [Web Components](https://www.fast.design/docs/resources/why-web-components), lifting the level of abstraction just enough to make it easier and FASTer to [build components]((#building-components)).
-* Use this library when you want to create completely new web components.
+* Use this library when you want to create new custom web components.

 To install the fast-element library, use either `npm` or `yarn`: